 - Support – these requirements ensure that support documents and alternative information are equally accessible by people with physical disabilities.

-Every information and communication technology (ICT), which involves website, digital document, web app, agency, or even contractor is expected to completely comply with the updated Section 508 Standards from January 18th, 2018.
+Every information and communication technology (ICT), which involves a website, digital document, web app, agency, or even contractor, is expected to completely comply with the updated Section 508 Standards from January 18th, 2018.
 Here are some of the significant changes in the Section 508 revised standard:

 Understanding the Functionality

-As per the revised rule, products should be organised per their feature rather than their type to keep up with the technological progress.
-If your application or website is inaccessible due to the use of software or technology which is not recognised under Section 508 Standard, or if it is difficult because the technical compliance fails to translate it to suitable user experience, the website is required to review the Functional Performance Criteria to understand Section 508 compliance.
+As per the revised rule, products should be organized per their feature rather than their type to keep up with technological progress.
+If your application or website is inaccessible due to the use of software or technology which is not recognized under Section 508 Standard, or if it is difficult because the technical compliance fails to translate it to a suitable user experience, the website is required to review the Functional Performance Criteria to understand Section 508 compliance.
 Functional Performance Criteria commands that you grant options that can inscribe the type(s) of disability that is unable to access your ICT.

 Adoption of WCAG AA 2.0

 The new Section 508 update has compliances against WCAG 2.0 AA, and it is the same standard that is used around globally.
 Similar to Section 508, WCAG 2.0 AA does not give particular tasks which the webmasters must meet to make a website accessible and compliant.
 Instead, the guidelines describe what available sites must do, with a focus on functionality rather than form.
 This gives webmasters the capability to execute a solution that works best for their needs.

 Section 255, Telecommunication Act

 Section 255 is the standard that controls the telecommunication service providers along with the equipment manufacturers.
 This standard was updated to take into account the current improvements in telecommunication technologies, particularly mobile and smartphone technologies.
 This rule now also regulates the software and apps which are integrated into handheld mobile devices.
 Section 508 Accessibility Standard expects all telecommunication devices to comply with Section 255.